Photograph by Paul Lambert

 Andrew Duncan: A Poetry Boom 1990–2010

 Paul Holman is the author of The Memory of the Drift, a shifting but ultimately circular work which was both a record of operations and a process in itself.
-Four previously issued sections were gathered in paperback by Shearsman Books in 2007: much of the writing he made for the project in the 2000s was first published on the Great Works website, and is still archived there.
+Four previously issued sections were gathered in paperback by Shearsman Books in 2007: a new, expanded edition is currently in preparation.

 His most recently published book, Tara Morgana, is available from Scarlet Imprint: links to new work can be found on this website.